xmars4/odoo-docker/README.md

 -   With this option, you can run abitrary odoo commands

-# Build and push Odoo image to Docker hub
+# Build and push customized Odoo image to Docker hub

 1. Pull latest Odoo image